B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Offline Training

-\textbf{State Space:} The state of the world $S$ at any time step is equal to a matrix $V\times F$, which includes the state $s$ of every vehicle in the environment. $V$ is the number of vehicles considered and $F$ is the number of features used to represent the state of a vehicle: $F$ includes the following features:
+\textbf{State Space:} The state of the world $S$ at any time step is equal to a matrix $F\times V$, which includes the state $s$ of every vehicle in the environment, where $s\in\mathbb{R}^F$. $V$ is the number of vehicles considered and $F$ is the number of features used to represent the state of a vehicle. $V$ is fixed for the entire duration of a set of experiments ($V=5$ for the sparse traffic case and $V=40$ for the dense case.) $F$ includes the following: